InfuseAI/primehub-site/website/versioned_docs/version-3.11/primehub-end-to-end-tutorial-2.md

 ## What is MLFlow?

 MLFlow is an open-source platform to manage the machine learning model, including training parameters, metrics, and artifacts.
-All the data scientists can check the information in the platform and know how to improve the machine learning model.
+All of the information the data scientists can check in the platform and know how to improve the machine learning model.
 Find out more at the following links.

 - [MLflow Website](https://mlflow.org/)
 - [MLflow Documentation](https://mlflow.org/docs/latest/index.html)

-The PrimeHub platform integrates MLFlow as the model management function.
+The PrimeHub platform integrates MLFlow as the model management.
 You can see the result on the [PrimeHub model page](model-management-tutorial).
 You can see the detailed information here:

 ## Step 1: Create the MLflow Server

-To track our experiments, we must first install MLflow, which is available as part of PrimeHub Apps.
-Use the guide at the following link to install MLflow:
+To track our experiments, we must first install MLflow, which is available as one of PrimeHub Apps.
+Follow the guide below to install MLflow:

 - [Create an MLflow server](primehub-app-tutorial-mlflow)